Discover the best trails and essential gear for hiking adventures in the Pacific Northwest

 Layering System

-Base layer, insulating layer, and shell layer for temperature regulation.
-Avoid cotton - choose moisture-wicking synthetics or merino wool.
+Avoid cotton - choose moisture-wicking synthetics or wool.

 Navigation Tools